yoctoproject/poky/documentation/ref-manual/variables.rst

       Specifies each additional separate configuration when you are building targets with multiple configurations.
 Use this variable in your ``conf/local.conf`` configuration file.
 Specify a
-      multiconfigname for each configuration file you are using.
+      multiconfig name for each configuration file you are using.
 For example, the following line specifies three configuration files::

          BBMULTICONFIG = "configA configB configC"